 At first sip, this drink was very similar to root beer (which I have to honestly admit I’m not the biggest fan of).
 Compared to its darker brown counterpart, the taste was just slightly fruitier and didn’t have the strong carbonation bite that most commercially produced sodas too.
 It also uses sugar so there’s none of that syrupy, cloying HFCS taste.
 The drink is colored with “natural apple extract” which I assumed gave it its apple juice-like hue.
 The other reviews I read were pretty harsh but I guess if I paid the Whole Foods price for a bottle of this stuff, I might be a bit upset too.

 Though IZZE was bought by PepsiCo in 2006, I look forward to trying their other drinks they have on the market.
 While I wasn’t the biggest fan of this particular drink, I admit I did have by anti-root beer bias going into it.
-I bet Ben would enjoy it and I think you would to if you’re a fan of the herbal-style flavor (you could even attempt a birch float if you’re so inclined).
+I think you would enjoy if you’re a fan of the herbal-style flavor (you could even attempt a birch float if you’re so inclined).
 I do admit I really enjoy the other IZZE flavors I’ve tried in the past (blackberry, clementine and grapefruit flavors) so unfortunately, my dislike of this one was purely a choice of personal preference.